Achievable logoAchievable logo

 Mysterious Disappearance

-• Property may be lost or has “disappeared,” but neither its owner nor the insurer is able to determine how it happened.
-Coverage for this cause of loss is available, but is commonly excluded by policies protecting against theft.
+• Property is missing, but neither the owner nor the insurer can determine what happened.
+Coverage for this cause of loss may be available, but it’s commonly excluded by policies that protect against theft.

 Custodian

-• This is a person defined in crime insurance policies as one who has custody of the property of another while in the insured location.
+• A person defined in crime insurance policies as someone who has custody of another’s property while at the insured location.

 Messenger

-• This is a person who possesses custody of the insured property while outside the covered area.
+• A person who has custody of insured property while outside the covered area.

 Types of crime insurance